oleg-cherednik/json-api/README.md

 public final class StaticJsonEngineFactory implements JsonEngineFactory {

     private static final StaticJsonEngineFactory INSTANCE = new StaticJsonEngineFactory();

     /**
      * Mandatory method.
      * Retrieves a singleton instance of the factory.
-The method must have the signature like this.
+The method must have the
+     * signature like this.
 Do not change it!
      * @return not `null` singleton instance of the factory */ public static StaticJsonEngineFactory getInstance() {
         return INSTANCE;
     }

     /**
      * Mandatory method.
      * Retrieves a full name of the main class of the json framework.
+You should
-You should not use class' declaration like
+     * not use class' declaration like ёObjectMapper.class.getName()`.
+You should
-   * `ObjectMapper.class.getName()`.
-You should use only simple string instead.
-This is very important not to load
+     * use only simple string instead.
+This is very important not to load the
-   * the class instance at this step.
+     * class instance at this step.
-   * @return not `null` string containing the full name of the main class of the json framework */ public static String getMainClass() {
+     * @return not `null` string containing the full name of the main class of
+     * the json framework
+     */
+    public static String getMainClass() {
         return "com.fasterxml.jackson.databind.ObjectMapper";
     }

     @Override
     public JsonEngine createJsonEngine(JsonSettings settings) {
         return JacksonFactory.createJsonEngine(settings);
     }

     @Override
     public JsonEngine createPrettyPrintJsonEngine(JsonSettings settings) {
         return JacksonFactory.createPrettyPrintJsonEngine(settings);
     }
 }
 ```